 Are you ready for a “Yes, but…” answer?

-No, humans are not the only species that can eat avocado.
+But… Humans are not the only species that can potentially eat avocado.
 If an animal is large enough to eat an avocado in a single bite, then it should be able to consume the avocado without any negative effect from the persin simply because of its body mass.

 For example, rhinos, bison, giraffes, and whales should all be able to consume avocados, at least in small amounts, without any negative effects.
-Those animals, however, are either not endemic to the same areas where avocados grow (I’m looking at you, whales) or they simply do not eat avocado.
+Those animals are unfortunately not endemic to the same areas where avocados grow or they simply do not recognize the avocado as food.
+(I’m looking at you, whales.)

 History of the Avocado

-Despite the avocado only coming into popular use in North America fairly recently, it has long since been involved in deep PR campaigns, steeped in cultural significance.
+Avocado has enjoyed a rich history in human culture over the last few thousand years, despite the avocado only coming into popular use in North America fairly recently.
+Even in modern history, however, it has long since been involved in deep PR campaigns.

 Discovered by the Mesoamericans as Early as 10,000 B.C.E.